nie-ine/e-editiones/_site/README.md

 1. Have the ontology ready as a turtle file.
 1. Name the ontology file in accordance with the ending of the IRI.
    - I.e. if the base IRI is http://www.e-editiones.ch/ontology/agent, the ontology file should be agent.ttl.
-1. Save the ontolgoy file in the "ontology" folder
+1. Save the ontology file in the "ontology" folder.
-1. Create a new markdown file in the "collections" folder (either within "\_generic" or "\_project")
+1. Create a new markdown file in the "collections" folder (either within "\_generic" or "\_project").
    - The name of the file must be the same as the name of the ontolgoy file.
    - You can create a new collection by creating a new subfolder and updating the "\_confix.yml" file accordingly.
 1. Add front-matter meta data to the newly created markdown file (title, description, file).
 E.g.: